Aldborough House: 1800 to 1900

-From the late 19th century it was used as the stores department of the Post Office.
-The Commissioners of Public Works made alterations to support this purpose in the late 1890s.
+1900 to present

 This change is referenced in James Joyce's Ulysses, which is set in 1904 and in which the house is described as "[now] an office or something".
 The house remained in the ownership of the Department for Posts and Telegraphs (later Telecom Éireann) throughout the 20th century.

+In 1945, half of the original rear grounds of the house were taken for the development of a new block of council flats known as Killarney Court.

 Telecom Éireann was replaced by Eircom in 1999, and the Aldborough House site was put up for sale at that time.
 A number of prospective buyers were identified, with the site passing through the hands of the Irish Music Rights Organisation before being sold to a development company in 2005.
+It was then sold to Aldborough Developments Limited, and permission to convert it into a private hospital was sought.

 The house remained uninhabited and undeveloped for some years after the sale, and was subject to vandalism.
 Following the theft of lead from the roof, water damage required emergency repair works - funded part by the Department of Arts, Heritage and the Gaeltacht and part by Dublin City Council.
 In 2013, a suspected arson attack caused further damage.

+There were renewed calls for the Irish state to purchase the site following the lapsed planning permission to convert the building into offices in August 2023.
+As of July 2024, An Taisce listed the site as being "at risk" and recorded that it was "vacant with no identified new use".